Related event page

 Without a specific deadline, guests will respond whenever they feel like it, or not at all.
 A vague 'please let us know' invitation results in a slow trickle of responses that makes planning impossible.
 Always include a firm date, ideally two to three weeks before the event.

-A baby shower packed with back-to-back games leaves no room for socializing, eating, or simply enjoying the occasion.
+A baby shower packed with back-to-back games leaves no room for socializing, eating, or enjoying the occasion.
 Guests travel to see the parent-to-be, not to play six consecutive party games.
 Choose two to three activities and leave buffer time between them.

 Once the gift-opening frenzy begins, it is nearly impossible to remember who gave what.
 Failing to assign a gift tracker means the parent-to-be has to rely on memory for thank-you cards, which leads to missed acknowledgments and awkward guesswork.